By Jeff Eriks, Cambridge Companies

-At what point do you need to engage outside help for facility repairs on anything from concrete structures to metal structures and the litany of problems that can occur?
+At what point do you need to engage outside help for facility repairs?

 Common Points of Concern

-Another point of concern on these buildings (or an area that I have seen damaged frequently) is overhead garage doors.
-Whether it is the side framing or the overhead door itself, many overhead door companies are not familiar with the operations of these facilities and do not design them to be avoided by the different skill level of drivers entering the facility.
-Remember, not everyone entering these facilities owns a CDL; there are several third-party vendors that enter solid waste facilities.
+Another concern with these buildings is the garage doors.
+Whether it is the side framing or the door itself, many door companies are not familiar with the operations of these facilities and do not design them to be avoided by the different skill levels of drivers.
+Remember, not everyone entering these facilities owns a commercial driver’s license.